 Quick Summary of WebCopyCat

-Rating: 1 out of 5.
-The only product that WCC offers is itself.
+Rating: 1 The only product that WCC offers is itself.
 Not recommended.

 Devon Brown has a “done for you system” called WebCopyCat (WCC).
 This system, by his claims, helps online marketing beginners who don’t have a lot of experience with selling, landing pages, and traffic generation.
 “I do all the hard work for you,” Devon claims.
 “You simply copy my system and make money within a week.”
 Or, as he claims in his sales video: